Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Data

 \subsubsection{The North Atlantic Oscillation (NAO)}

 The North Atlantic Oscillation (NAO) is a large-scale mode of atmospheric variability associated with widespread variations in surface weather conditions across Europe and the North Atlantic \citep{hurrell1995decadal}.
 For each forecast start date, we calculate NAO indices for each forecast member and the equivalent dates in ERA5 by projecting 500 hPa geopotential height anomalies on a regular 2.5$^{\circ}$ $\times$ 2.5$^{\circ}$ latitude-longitude grid onto a precomputed loading pattern.
 The NAO loading pattern is defined as the first empirical orthogonal function (EOF) of all-year monthly mean 500 hPa geopotential height anomalies for the period 1979-2018 in the ERA-interim reanalysis \citep{dee2011era} for the region bounded by 20$^{\circ}$N-80$^{\circ}$N and 90$^{\circ}$W-40$^{\circ}$E. EOFs are calculated using the Python `eofs' package \citep{dawson2016eofs} and anomalies are weighted by $\sqrt{\textnormal{cos}(\textnormal{latitude})}$ prior to computation to account for variations in grid-cell area.
 Forecasts and reanalysis anomalies are projected onto the same observation-based loading pattern and the resulting indices are divided by a precomputed scaling factor, which is defined such that indices can be interpreted as the standardised principal component time-series associated with the EOF-based NAO pattern.
-The main conclusions of our study are not sensitive to this specific definition of the NAO, and also apply to EOF-based NAO indices derived from mean sea level pressure.
+In section \ref{section:monthly_nao}, we also evaluate two other definitions of the NAO index: an EOF-based index calculated as above, but using mean sea-level pressure (MSLP) anomalies, and a simple dipole index derived as the difference in MSLP between Lisbon and Reykjavík.